Youth Observers to the UUA Board of Trustees

 We welcome Tanner Linden, the 2017-2019 Youth Observer to the UUA Board of Trustees!

 Every year prior to General Assembly, the Youth Observers (YO) to the Unitarian Universalist Association (UUA) Board of Trustees are elected.
 The Youth Observers to the Board are important, national leadership positions held by Unitarian Universalist (UU) youth who are appointed by UU youth in a national election.

-Andrea Briscoe is the 2016-2017 Youth Observer and Bailey Saddlemire is the 2016-2018 Youth Observer.
-Both Andrea and Bailey have served our faith in numerous leadership roles and they are looking forward to serving Unitarian Universalism in this new role.
+Bailey Saddlemire is the 2016-2018 Youth Observer and Tanner Linden is the 2017-2019 Youth Observer.
+Both Bailey and Tanner have served our faith in numerous leadership roles and they are looking forward to serving Unitarian Universalism in this new role.

 Serving UU Youth and Our Faith: Statement from the 2016-2017 Youth Observers

 We are ecstatic to be serving as co-Youth Observers for this 2016-2017 term.
 Both of us wish to increase youth involvement in governance as well as the larger UU community.
 Youth have a special perspective that can be very valuable to Unitarian Universalist communities and we would like to bring it to the forefront.
 We would like to ensure the continued involvement of active Unitarian Universalist youth leaders as well.
 Historically, UU youth have been a great catalyst for change within our association and we would like to honor and continue that legacy.
 We are excited to pay forward for the community that has supported us for so long.
 Being effective liaisons for the youth community is our top priority and that should be reflected in our work over the next year.

 Main Line Unitarian Church, Devon, PA

 First Unitarian Church of Providence, RI

 What's It Like to Be the Youth Observer?
 Statement from the 2010-2011 Youth Observer